ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Fork, clone, branch (training), and `bundle install`.

-Then create the database, migrate, and load example data.
+Then create the database and run migrations.

 ## Relationship Diagram